polilluminato/wassword-flutter/README.md

 ## License

-These vignettes are released under the [MIT license](LICENSE.md).
+Wassword is released under the [MIT license](LICENSE.md).
 You can use the code for any purpose, including commercial projects.

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)